FrediKats/VkLibrary/README.md

 - <a href="#uploading-files">Uploading files</a>
 - <a href="#executing-scripts-in-vkscript">Executing scripts in VkScript</a>
 - <a href="#for-f-lovers">For F# lovers</a>
+- <a href="#reporting-bugs">Reporting bugs</a>
 - <a href="#roadmap">Roadmap</a>

 ## Getting Started
-To use VkLibrary in your project you should install a <b>VkLibrary.Core</b> nuget package:
+To use VkLibrary in your project you should install a <a href="https://www.nuget.org/packages/VkLibrary.Core/">VkLibrary.Core</a> nuget package:
 ```
 PM> Install-Package VkLibrary.Core
 ```